Effectory/CodingAssignment/README.md

 ## Tech stack

 For the application(s), you can use any language or framework or your choosing, but it is recommended to stay close to Effectory's tech stack, so we get a better understanding of how you fit within our current product portfolio.
+More specifically, we suggest you use:
+- C# for the API's / backend
+- Javascript (framework) for the front-end (preferably Aurelia or Angular)

 You can read more about what our Tech Stack contains [here](https://tech.effectory.com/).

 ## Expectations